-- (g) No demolition permit shall be issued by the commissioner for a building or structure determined to be historically significant until the procedural requirements of subsection (e)(5)Section 22-54 of this ordinance have been satisfied.
-The Notwithstanding the foregoing, the commissioner may grant the demolition permit if the commissioner: - 1) a) does not receive written notice within forty-five (45) days after the commission's receipt of a demolition permit application that the building or structure is historically significant; or - 2) breceives written notice from commission staff that the proposed alterations do not involve removal of any architecturally significant features and are approved by commission staff pursuant to Section 22-53(f); or - 3) receives written notice from the commission that the building either or structure is not historically significant, or is historically significant, but clearly would not be deemed preferably.
+- (g) No demolition permit shall be issued by the commissioner for a building or structure determined to be historically significant until the procedural requirements of Section 22-54 of this ordinance have been satisfied.
+Notwithstanding the foregoing, the commissioner may grant the demolition permit if the commissioner: - 1) does not receive written notice within forty-five (45) days after the commission's receipt of a demolition permit application that the building or structure is historically significant; - 2) receives written notice from commission staff that the proposed alterations do not involve removal of any architecturally significant features and are approved by commission staff pursuant to Section 22-53(f); or - 3) receives written notice from the commission that the building or structure is not historically significant.

 Sec.
 22-54.
-Preferably preserved by the commission.
+Preferably preserved.

-- (a) (5) When a building or structure is determined to be historically significant, the commission shall hold a public hearing to determine whether the building or structure, or the portion of the building or structure to be demolished, is preferably preserved.
-The applicant shall provide the commission with the following information for this determination: is preferably preserved. - (b) a) in The commission shall give not less than fourteen (14) days' notice of such public hearing to the applicant, owner(s) of the building or structure if different from the applicant, notice to the record owner(s) (each such owner to be determined from the then current records of the assessing department) of those properties within three hundred (300) feet of the property line of the subject property, and notice to other property owners deemed by the commission to be materially affected.
-Notices shall also be posted with the city clerk and sent to the director of planning and development. - (c) In the case of partial demolition involving alteration(s) or addition(s) to a building or structure, the applicant shall provide the commission with: (i) proposed plans and elevation drawings for the affected portion of the building or structure; and (ii) a plot plan of the property, if the same is required to obtain a permit under the State Building Code for the proposed alteration(s) or addition(s); and).
-In the case of a total demolition, no additional materials are required to be submitted. - b) if the site of the building or structure to be demolished is to be redeveloped, plans showing the use or development of the site after For a partial demolition together with a statement identifying all zoning variances and/or special permits which may be required in order to implement the proposed use or development.
+- (a) When a building or structure is determined to be historically significant, the commission shall hold a public hearing to determine whether the building or structure is preferably preserved. - (b) The commission shall give not less than fourteen (14) days' notice of such public hearing to the applicant, owner(s) of the building or structure if different from the applicant, notice to the record owner(s) (each such owner to be determined from the then current records of the assessing department) of those properties within three hundred (300) feet of the property line of the subject property, and notice to other property owners deemed by the commission to be materially affected.
+Notices shall also be posted with the city clerk and sent to the director of planning and development.